Ellerhold/fs2es-indexer/README.md

 find /my-storage-path -exec setfattr -x user.DOSATTRIB {} \;
 ```

-And add these lines to your smb.conf:
+And add these lines to your [global] section in the smb.conf on the samba server:
 ```bash
     veto files = /.DS_Store/
     delete veto files = yes